kelvin-gathuru/Login-SignUp-And-Dashboard-in-Angular/README.md

-# 🌐 WebApp In AngularJs
+# 🌐 WebApp In Angular

 This project is a web application generated with Angular CLI..